Jelhill/ecommerce-microservices/README.md

+PLEASE READ

-The task was to showcase create 4 different services that coule communicate using both RESTFUL based communication and RabbitMQ.
+The task was to create 4 different services that could communicate using both RESTFUL based communication and RabbitMQ.

-The microservices architechture is more efficient when services are independent thus having different databases is the ideal thing for the purpose of easy maintanance ans scalability.
+The microservices architechture is more efficient when services are independent thus having different databases is the ideal thing for the purpose of easy maintanance and scalability.

-However considering the limitation of time available for me to complete this task and due my work schedule and other factors. i used a single database for all the services.
+However considering the limitation of time available for me to complete this task and due my tight work schedule and other factors. i used a single database for all the services.

 The below are the 4 (four) services and they are hosted on a single github repository.